What Does it Take to Be a Histotechnologist or Histologic Technician?

 - Histotechnologist Supervisor

-New jobs are being produced at a rate of 11.5% which is lower than average.
-The Bureau of Labor Statistics predicts 19,800 new jobs for Histotechnologists and Histologic Technicians by 2026.
-The BLS estimates 12,900 yearly job openings in this field per year.
+In 2016, there was an estimated number of 171,400 jobs in the United States for Histotechnologist or Histologic Technician.
+New jobs are being produced at a rate of 11.6% which is above the national average.
+The Bureau of Labor Statistics predicts 19,800 new jobs for Histotechnologist or Histologic Technician by 2026.
+The BLS estimates 12,900 yearly job openings in this field.

-What Tools do Histotechnologists and Histologic Technicians Use?
+Tools & Technologies Used by Histotechnologists and Histologic Technicians

 Below is a list of the types of tools and technologies that Histotechnologists and Histologic Technicians may use on a daily basis: